 Be Bear Aware.
 The Smith River flows through prime black bear country.
 Last year (2014) after showing no fear of people and ransacking food storage containers, FWP had to remove 5 black bears.
 One of those bears was curious enough to climb inside one of our rental rafts!
 I guess he was after one of the giant cooler-sized picnic baskets.
 As the saying goes, “A fed bear is a dead bear.”
 Please help our Smith River Rangers, be diligent about bear safety including proper food storage and disposal.
 Visit the Montana State Parks’ site for more information on bear safety in the Smith River corridor.
 Note: FWP established a mandatory food storage rules in 2016.
 You must have either a Bear-Proof Cooler or a Portable Electric Food Storage Fence.
 We rent both these items and more.

 Food, Glorious Food.
 One of the biggest challenges for multi–day floating: planning and prepping meals.
 If you have a rather large group, deciding who’s in charge of the food is important.
 Since most groups end up sharing food around the campfire, an easy way to handle mealtime is to share the responsibilities.
 Divvy up the meals based on your group size.
 If your group tends to have stragglers, sometimes it’s best to have lunch on your own.
-Unfortunately we do not have a food service like the Grand Canyon, but PROpack has great menu ideas to help with food planning for your Smith River Trip.

 If you’re floating in rafts, this will allow you more room to bring necessary items to have “gourmet style” meals.
 Plan your meals keeping the life expectancy of fruit and vegetables in mind.
 Create a written schedule of meals.
 This makes it easier and more efficient when “shopping” your rafts for food.
 I mark items that will be in the cooler as “wet” and “dry” for those items in the dry box.
 If the weather is hot, good cooler management is necessary.
 Try to keep out of the food coolers as much as possible.
 Its best to have one cooler dedicated to meals and another for drinks.
 Layer your meals in the cooler with the last day’s meal on the very bottom.
 If possible freeze days 3-5 meals.
 This will help keep food longer and reduce the need for ice.
 The same can be done for your beverage cooler–freeze 1-gallon jugs of water or ice tea or juice.